Featured events

 Onsite Remembrance learning

-We are eagerly anticipating the release of the "Onsite Remembrance learning" Toolkit.
+We are presenting the latest edition of the "Onsite Remembrance learning" Toolkit.
 Thanks to the creativity and dedication of the teachers who participated in our competition for the Onsite Remembrance learning lesson plans, we have selected 21 lesson plans that will be included in the manual.
 The editorial board has accepted lesson plans that can inspire other teachers and are intricately connected to the cultural heritage of local communities, emphasizing the significance of democratic values, human rights, and cultural diversity.
 We extend our gratitude to all who participated and shared their ideas

 The 2024 Ratiu Forum History Workshop